 Rice cooker method: Rinse the rice under running water until the water runs clear.
 Place the rice, the coconut milk and 1 cup water in your rice cooker, season with a little salt.
 Turn it on, and let it cook.
 Once cooked, give it a little stir with a fork, then add the toasted coconut (if using), stir through with a fork, then leave in the rice cooker to stay warm, until needed.

 Stove top method: Rinse the rice under running water until the water runs clear.
 Place the rice, the coconut milk and 1 cup water in a heavy based saucepan, season with a little salt.
 Bring to the boil, uncovered, over medium heat.
 Cover and reduce the heat to low.
 Cook for 10 minutes, or until the rice has absorbed all of the cooking liquid.
 Remove from heat and stand, covered, for 10 minutes.
 Use a fork to stir in the toasted coconut (if using).
 Cover to keep warm.

 Heat a wok over medium heat until hot.
 Spoon the thick top layer of the coconut cream into the wok.
 Cook, stirring occasionally so it doesn't catch on the base, for 8 minutes or until the oil separates and the cream looks like it has curdled.
 (This process is known as splitting the cream, by doing this you really improve the flavour of your curry).
-Stir in the remaining 2 tablespoons of curry paste and the peanuts.
+Stir in the remaining 2 tablespoons of curry paste, the peanuts and the chilli.
 Stir fry for 1-2 minutes, or until aromatic.
 Add the palm sugar and fish sauce.
 Gradually add the remaining coconut cream and your reserved beef cooking liquid.
 Simmer, uncovered, for 15 minutes or until the sauce thickens.